rudraPratapSing-H/AdviceWizz/README.md

 ## 🚀 Features

+### ✅ Custom Knowledge Base
+**Add your own documents!** Place any PDF books or documents in the `books/` folder and run `create_index2.py` to index them.
+The AI will use your custom knowledge sources to provide contextually relevant responses grounded in your chosen materials.

 ### ✅ Multi-Persona Support
 Choose from different AI personalities:
 - `hannibal` - Dr. Hannibal Lecter (analytical, unsettling)